devak23/stockmarket-glossary/README.md

  ### Margin Intraday Squareoff (MIS)
  Margin Intraday Square Off, also popularly known as MIS order, is a facility wherein you get to take higher intraday trading position/s using cash and holdings (stock) as margin.
 All such positions need to be compulsory closed before the close of market hours on the day itself.

+ ### AD Ratio or A/D ratio or ADR
+ The advance-decline ratio (ADR) is a popular market-breadth indicator used in technical analysis.
+It compares the number of stocks that closed higher against the number of stocks that closed lower than their previous day's closing prices.
+On a standalone basis, the ADR may reveal whether the market is overbought or oversold.
+Looking at the trend of ADR helps to determine if the market is bullish or bearish

+ ADR = No of shares that advanced/ No of shares declined.

+ Technical analysis strategies deems directional change essential to success.
+The ADR is an effective value to help traders quickly get a feel for potential trends or the reversal of existing trends.
+Investors can compare the moving average of the ADR to the performance of a index to see whether a minority of companies is driving overall market performance.

+ The Wall Street Journal puts together the number of stocks that advanced and declined each day for major indices.
+For example, for Dec.
+31, 2020, the number of stocks in the New York Stock Exchange index that advanced was 1,881 and the number that declined was 1,268.
+Thus, the advance-decline ratio for the NYSE was 1.48.
+For context, the week prior there were 1,894 advancers versus 1,212 decliners for the NYSE, yielding an advance-decline ratio of 1.56